 Why do you use hard braces?
 Don’t they make scoliosis worse?

 Some braces are poorly designed, and improperly fit to the patient’s body.
-Other braces, like our Silicon Valley brace here at Scoliosis Care Centers, have excellent design characteristics and can be highly corrective when fit by a skilled specialist.
+Other braces, like our Silicon Valley BraceTM here at Scoliosis Care CentersTM, have excellent design characteristics and can be highly corrective when fit by a skilled specialist.
 Read more about bracing effectiveness and how braces contribute to success by clicking here!

 With cases that are in surgical range, what are the factors you consider when giving advise?